nahiluhmot/cl-parallel/readme.md

 * par-map-chunked - same as par-map, but there is another parameter, the size of the chunks that the list will be broken into for threading; often more efficient than par-map.

+* par-map-reduce - given a mapping function, reducing function, initial value, and list, maps the first function accross the list in parallel and collects the result using the reducing function.